vtex-apps/condition-layout/docs/MIGRATION-GUIDE.md

 }
 ```

-In **`2.x.x`**, the aforementioned grammar was replaced with a pair of `subject` and `arguments`.
-This means that behind-the-scenes, a `subject` is linked to an internal method that receives the `arguments`.
-Make sure to check [what arguments each `subject` can receive in the docs](/docs/readme.md#condition-layoutcontext-props).
+In **`2.x.x`**, the aforementioned syntax was replaced with a pair of `subject` and `arguments` props.

+In practice, a `subject` is linked to an internal method that receives the `arguments`.
+Make sure to check [which arguments each `subject` can receive in the Condition Layout documentation](/docs/readme.md).

-The above condition can be rewritten as:
+The above condition can be rewritten in the app's newest version as:

 ```jsonc
 {